Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

-Often the best way to figure out what is wrong with something is to know how it is supposed to work.
+Often the best way to figure out what is wrong with something is to understand how it is supposed to work.
 If you know the sequence of operations, you can pinpoint where the sequence is being disrupted.
 Your furnace is no exception to the rule.

 When your furnace is called into action by the thermostat, there is a rhyme and reason to the procedure it follows in safely turning itself on.
-Next time your furnace doesn't respond to the call, you will be able to see where the problem lies, and you can either decide that it is within your skills and resources to repair it, or that you need a professional HVAC technician to handle the issue for you.
+Next time your furnace doesn't respond to the call, you will be able to see where the problem lies, and you can either decide that it is within your skills and resources to repair it or that you need a professional HVAC technician to handle the issue for you.

-The following discussion can save you time and money, whether you fix the problem yourself, or end up showing the problem to your service technician.
+The following discussion can save you time and money, whether you fix the problem yourself or end up showing the problem to your service technician.

 Firing Order: Steps in the Operation of a Modern Forced-Air Furnace